Engineering Diffraction Testing

 6. Click the Sequential Fit button in the plot toolbar.
 A group of fit workspaces should appear in the Workspaces Toolbox (ADS), each with a row for each of the runs in the table.
 All the runs should have been fitted.

-7. The order of the runs in the sequential fit should be obtainable from the log at notice level - check that this corresponds to the order of the average value of the primary log - ADC1_0 You can check the value of this sample log for each run in the output GroupWorkspace with the suffix _logs.
+7. The order of the runs in the sequential fit should be obtainable from the log at notice level - check that this corresponds to the order of the average value of the primary log - ADC1_0 You can check the value of this sample log for each run in the output GroupWorkspace with the suffix _logs_Fitting.
 Note this order down.

 8. Try changing the primary log to blank and re-run the Sequential Fit This should make the Sequential fit use the order of the runs in the central Run Selection table.

 10. Close and re-open the Engineering Diffraction interface.
-Reopen the Engineering Diffraction settings menu, it should remember the primary log and the order.
+Reopen the Engineering Diffraction settings menu, it should remember the Primary Log and the order.

 Test 10